Azure-Samples/active-directory-dotnet-graphapi-reporting/README.md

 You will also need to be comfortable with the following tasks:

-- Using the Azure Management Portal to do configuration work
+- Using the Azure Management Portal (or working with your AAD administrator) to do configuration work
 - Using Git and Github to bring the sample down to your location machine
 - Using Visual Studio to edit configuration files, build, and run the sample

-Every Azure subscription has an associated Azure Active Directory (AAD) tenant.
+Every Azure subscription has an associated AAD tenant.
 If you don't already have an Azure subscription, you can get a free subscription by signing up at [http://wwww.windowsazure.com](http://www.windowsazure.com).
-Most of the Azure AD features used by this sample are available free of charge.
+Many of the Azure AD features used by this sample are available free of charge.
+For complete information on the reports that require AAD Premium, please refer to the article [View your access and usage reports](http://azure.microsoft.com/en-us/documentation/articles/active-directory-view-access-usage-reports/).

 ### Step 1: Configure a Web App application in your AAD tenant
 Before you can run the sample application you will need to allow it to access your AAD tenant.
 If you already have a Web Application configured that you would like to use, you can jump to Step 2.